 Democracy Alliance was incorporated on January 4, 2005 as a “taxable nonprofit,” rather than a 501(c) tax-exempt organization.
 The organization acts as a coordination center to manage national strategy and attract funds, with each of its “partners” donating at least $200,000 per year.
 The group identifies dozens of left-of-center nonprofits making strategically valuable gains, and encourages its partners to donate funds accordingly.
 Since 2014, Democracy Alliance has channeled more than $600 million.

-Stein still sits on Democracy Alliance’s Board of Directors.
+Stein sat on Democracy Alliance’s Board of Directors as of January 2021.

 Committee on States

 Stein co-founded the Committee on States in 2006 to bring the Democracy Alliance strategy down to the state-level.
 The group shares many of the same donors with the Democracy Alliance, as well as the same mandatory donation structure for its “partners.”